dsus121/SBA320H/README.md

     - [X] Unsolved problems.
 - [X] Use AJAX to make a request to an external data source like OMDBapi, and insert some of the data retrieved into the DOM.

+## Usage Instructions
+Explore nonprofits available through the Colorado Non-Profit Data API.
+Click on a nonprofit to view more details.
+Use the placeholder donation feature to simulate a donor interaction.

 ## Bonus Features
 The following are not required: